Metaray/uNBT/README.md

 # μNBT

-Simple pure-python library for reading and writing Minecraft's NBT data.
+Simple pure-python library for reading and writing files in Minecraft's Named Binary Tag (NBT) format.

 Includes some additional utilities for reading world save data.

-# Notice

-I'm developing this library primarily for use in my personal projects so API may be unstable/quirky.

-# Examples
+## Example

 Reading level.dat and displaying info about player position: